zoiosilva/dclottery-d8/docs/new-site.md

 ### Transition github repository created on your user to Taoti
 When you use this method, the Github repository that gets set up will be owned by your Github user.
 We need to transfer it to Taoti to allow other developers to work on it.
-Read the Github documentation on [transfering a repository]( https://help.github.com/en/articles/transferring-a-repository)
+Read the Github documentation on [transferring a repository]( https://help.github.com/en/articles/transferring-a-repository)

 > TLDR: Go to the new Github repo > settings > (scroll to bottom) Transfer Repository